vitalets/turbopack-inline-svg-loader/README.md

 ## Configuration

-Add the loader configuration to the `next.config.js`.
+Add the loader configuration to `next.config.js`.
-Since **Next.js v16** you can provide conditions to apply a loader:
+Since **Next.js v16**, you can [conditionally](https://nextjs.org/docs/app/api-reference/config/next-config-js/turbopack#advanced-webpack-loader-conditions) apply a loader only to SVGs smaller than a given size:

 ```ts
 const nextConfig = {